 Stumps and old chips that block sheet flow

-Grindings left high can act like a sponge that never drains the way you expect.
-If a stump project is on your list, pair this read with stump grinding after removal so access and finish grade stay honest with the rest of the yard plan.
+Grindings left high can hold moisture and interrupt sheet flow across lawn you want flat for summer.
+If a stump project is on your list, pair this read with stump grinding after removal and stump grinding so finish grade, access, and drainage stay honest with the rest of the yard plan.
+Old removal sites that heave each freeze-thaw cycle belong in the same April lap as living trees.

 When cabling belongs in the same conversation